 - If you have any problems with the way your liver works, or any kidney problems.

-- If you have heart or blood vessel problems, or if you have ever had an unwanted blood clot in an artery or vein.
+- If you have heart or blood vessel problems, or if you have ever had a blood clot in an artery or vein.

-- If you have any of the following: diabetes, epilepsy, migraines, high blood pressure, or asthma.
+- If you have any of the following: diabetes, epilepsy, migraines, high blood pressure (hypertension), or asthma.

 - If you have ever had cancer.